valentijnstienen/PEMPEM-paper/README.md

 # PemPem-paper
-Supplements to the paper "Enrich digital road networks for optimization in remote areas using GPS trajectories".
+Supplements to the paper "Enhancing digital road networks for better operations in developing countries".

 [comment]: <> (Include authors)